Last Updated on August 4, 2026 by Emma Fajcz | Published: February 20, 2019

 3. Volpetti Taverna

 Volpetti Salumeria is a world-famous food shop on the Via Marmorata in Testaccio, purveying some of the city’s finest cured meats and cheeses.
-You can get a hunk of Pecorino Romano DOP shrink-wrapped for your checked luggage, but the best way to enjoy the bounty that is Volpetti is to head around the corner is to the Taverna.
+You can get a hunk of Pecorino Romano DOP shrink-wrapped for your checked luggage, but the best way to enjoy Volpetti’s bounty is to head around the corner to the Taverna.

 This comfortable space offers a full menu of modern Italian food (think spaghetti with raw shrimp and lime).
-But Volpetti Taverna is best enjoyed as a wine bar, a wine bar that happens to get all its ingredients from the salumeria next door.
-Some of the best salame, capocollo and hand-sliced prosciutto you’ll find anywhere, with a glass of local white wine.
+But Volpetti Taverna is best enjoyed as a wine bar, a wine bar that happens to get all its ingredients from the salumeria (one of the great Roman delis) next door.
+Here, you’ll enjoy some of the best salame, capocollo, and hand-sliced prosciutto you’ll find anywhere, with a glass of local white wine.

-A “vertical” tasting of Parmigiano Reggiano, each one aged longer than the previous.
-You’ll never taste “parmesan” the same way again.
+Local Tip: Don’t miss the “vertical” tasting of Parmigiano Reggiano available at Volpetti Taverna, where each cheese is aged longer than the previous one.
+You’ll never taste “Parmesan” the same way again!

 4. Mordi e Vai